e-picas/markdown-extended/docs/Syntax.md

 ### Horizontal rules

-3 or more hyphens, asterisks or underscores on a line
+Horizontal rule can be written with 3 or more hyphens, asterisks or underscores on a line:

     ----